trueberryless/the-thinking-hub/src/content/posts/criminal-thinking.md

 If we trace the timeline of cyber threats, we see a distinct shift in motivation.
 In the early days, hacking was largely driven by curiosity, intellectual challenge, and a bit of ego.
 It was about seeing if you could get into a system just to prove it was possible.
 But as the internet matured, the "why" changed dramatically.

 Today, malware is a business model.
-We often talk about "Internet Background Radiation"—the constant, low-level hum of automated attacks hitting every public IP address.
+We often talk about "Internet Background Radiation" — the constant, low-level hum of automated attacks hitting every public IP address.
 This isn't personal; it's capitalism.
-Hackers make money by aggregating massive fleets of compromised home computers—bots—and leasing them out.
+Hackers make money by aggregating massive fleets of compromised home computers — bots — and leasing them out.
 They earn commissions for every piece of spyware or adware they successfully plant on an infected machine.
 As discussed in a 2021 TWiT podcast segment, this commercialization is the primary engine driving modern threats.
 The romantic idea of the lone genius has been replaced by the reality of the supply chain manager.

 ### The DDoS Timeline: From Pranks to Politics

 A perfect illustration of this evolution is the history of Distributed Denial of Service (DDoS) attacks.
 Fifteen years ago, if you looked at a timeline of DDoS incidents, the motivations were chaotic.
-They were often "for the lulz"—kids testing scripts to knock a game server offline or just to see what would break.
+They were often "for the lulz" — kids testing scripts to knock a game server offline or just to see what would break.
 The attacks were characterized by a lack of clear purpose.

 Over the last decade and a half, that randomness has hardened into strategy.
-The motivation shifted first to extortion—"pay us 5 Bitcoin or your e-commerce site stays down"—and then to political warfare.
+The motivation shifted first to extortion — "pay us 5 Bitcoin or your e-commerce site stays down" — and then to political warfare.
 We now see massive spikes in traffic directed against gaming companies or media outlets that appear to be retaliation for sociopolitical stances.
 While it’s hard to prove attribution in real-time, the correlation between controversial public statements and massive packet floods is undeniable.

 The scale has also become terrifying.
 Since 2008, the sheer volume of DDoS attacks has increased roughly 30-fold.
 We don't measure these campaigns in "attacks per day" anymore; we measure them in "attacks per hour."
 And thanks to the efficiency of modern tools, attackers can do more with less.
 A few years ago, you might have needed a botnet of 1,000,000 infected devices to cripple a target.
 Today, with smarter application-layer attacks and the assistance of generative AI to script complex attack vectors, you might achieve the same result with only 50,000 bots.
 The barrier to entry has lowered, but the destructive potential has skyrocketed.